 Ragwort Poisoning; information on prevention and treatment from the team at XLEquine.

 Ragwort is a very common weed, recognised by its bright yellow flowers.
-It’s often seen growing in equine paddoks, on rough land and on the roadside verges.
+It’s often seen growing in equine paddocks, on rough land and on roadside verges.
 It can also be found on pasture that is particularly overgrazed, or in ‘starvation’ paddocks.

 When it is growing it is unpalatable to horses, but when wilted or dried in hay, it loses its bitter taste and will readily be eaten but unfortunately retains its toxic properties.

 The toxins in ragwort damage the horse’s liver; signs are often only seen months or years after the plants were eaten.

 The liver is able to continue to function normally until at least half of it is damaged; this means that damage is often advanced before signs are seen.